gabysbrain/uncertainty-workshop-2015/source/about.html.md

 # Motivation

-As a team, we first came together to create the IEEE VisWeek 2012 Tutorial on Uncertainty and Parameter Space Analysis in Visualization.
-The goal of this tutorial was to introduce participants to the state of the art in uncertainty and parameter space visualization and to encourage skepticism in blind acceptance of data and algorithms.
-Each of the organizers gave talks on their respective expertise, ranging from the history of uncertainty visualization, modeling and statistics, parameter space analysis and industrial domains.
-As a result of the tutorial, our group began a series of meetings to discuss issues related to uncertainty and parameter space, and our view of uncertainty visualization expanded from simple ensemble analysis to a broader workflow.
-We learned the key pipeline that is ubiquitous in computational and data sciences includes model building, model usage, and decision making and the entire pipeline must be considered when developing visual tools.
-We hope the proposed workshop will serve as a forum for our group to convey what we have learned in these meetings, as well as bring outside perspective into the discussion.

 The goals of this workshop are three-fold: a) to identify what methods and techniques have been successfully deployed into application domains, b) to understand when and why methods have failed or are not in use, c) to broaden